bvm/bvm/README.md

 ### `bvm install`

-Downloads & installs the binaries in the current `.bvmrc.json` configuration file and associates them on the path with bvm.
+Downloads & installs the binaries in the current `.bvmrc.json` configuration file and associates them on the path with bvm if not previously done.

+- Provide the `--use` flag to also use all the binaries in the configuration file on the path when outside this directory.
+- Provide the `--force` flag to force an install of everything even if already installed.

 ### `bvm install [url]`